Penang Hill: Accessibility

 Numerous trekking trails lead from various starting points in the lowlands to Penang Hill.
 The more popular trails include the Moongate Trail, trail from Air Itam Dam to Tiger Hill, trail from Hye Keat Estate and trail from the Municipal Park (formerly Youth Park).
 Some of the trails are used by farmers to transport produce to the markets of Balik Pulau and Air Itam.

 Climate

 The most important feature of Penang Hill is the cooler climate.
 The core summit area has an average temperature ranging from 20° to 27 °C. The mean minimum temperature is consistently below 21 °C. The hottest months are between December and April while the coolest months are between June and October.
-It is generally 5 degrees cooler than Georgetown.
+It is generally 5 degrees cooler than the city centre.

+Demographics

+As of 2020, Penang Hill was home to a population of 332.
+Non-citizens constituted over 77% of the population, followed by Chinese at nearly 13% and Indians at 6%.

 Plant and animal life

 Flora

 The most common forest type found on Penang Hill is the hill dipterocarp forest.
 Growing at higher altitudes are some of the submontane oak-laurel as well as coniferous trees.
 The tree fern which is normally associated with higher elevations is also found growing here.

 Penang Hill is scientifically important as a type site of many Malaysian plant species.
 In the past, botanists came here to collect plants for herbaria around the world.
 It is an area rich in biodiversity and has a great number of endemic species, some of which are so rare that their existence is endangered.

 The rare and endangered species include the parasitic plant Exorhopalia ruficeps, which grows in the shady and damp undergrowth.
 The Penang Slipper Orchid (Paphiopedilum barbatum) is fast becoming over-collected and disappearing.
 The endangered witch hazel Maingaya malayana was rediscovered years ago and has since been propagated.